afiore/bubble-comparator/README.md

 ### Credits

 This project was initiated as part of the [Energy and Climate Hackday](http://www.meetup.com/OpenKnowledgeFoundation/London-GB/609192/), held in London on the 3rd of March 2012.
 Idea by Rufus Pollock, implementation by Andrea Fiore.
-Thanks to Ilias bartolini for hosting the gig and helping helping out debugging this.
+Many thanks to Ilias bartolini for hosting the event and helping me out debugging this.